JuliaGeo/GRIBDatasets.jl/README.md

 ## Opening issues:
 GRIB format files may have a (very) large amount of different shapes. `GRIBDatasets` might not work for your specific edge case.
 If this happens, please open an issue, if possible providing the file triggering the bug.

-## Missing windows support
+## Windows support is experimental
-This package currently doesn't work on Windows.
+The windows support is still under development.
+Most test cases works on windows but a few still fail.
 See issue GRIB.jl for more information https://github.com/weech/GRIB.jl/issues/14